Beamforming and Device Selection Design in Federated Learning with Over-the-air Aggregation: Problem Reformulation Based on Global Training Loss Analysis

 \section{Problem Reformulation Based on Global Training Loss Analysis}

 Problem \eqref{eq33} is a finite time horizon stochastic optimization problem, and the global loss function in the objective is not an explicit function of the optimization variables.
-Moreover, it is a mixed integer program.
-To tackle this challenging problem, we consider a more tractable upper bound on the loss function through training loss convergence analysis and propose our algorithm to minimize this upper bound.
+Furthermore, it requires the knowledge of channel states, $\{\hbf_{m,t}\}$ for $t = 0, ..., T-1$, and therefore, it cannot be solved in an online fashion as the channel state in the future is unavailable.
+In addition, problem \eqref{eq33} is a mixed integer program as it contains a binary variable $\mathbf{s}_t$.
+To tackle this challenging problem, we consider a more tractable upper bound on the loss function through training loss convergence analysis and propose algorithms to minimize this upper bound.